Ferris Fain: Early life

-Ferris Fain was born in San Antonio, Texas, the son of Oscar Fain, a jockey best known for leading his horse Duval to a second-place finish in the 1912 Kentucky Derby, and a domestic maid.
+Fain was born in San Antonio, Texas, the son of Oscar Fain, a jockey best known for leading his horse Duval to a second-place finish in the 1912 Kentucky Derby, and a domestic maid.
 He had a "very abusive" childhood, mainly at the hands of the father, who died when he was still a child.
 His mother did domestic work in order for the family to survive.
 He grew up in Oakland, California, where he graduated from Roosevelt High School as student body president.
 He joined the San Francisco Seals of the Pacific Coast League during his senior year of high school, when Seals manager Lefty O'Doul offered to pay $200 a month "under the table", as Fain's amateur status made him ineligible to join the team.
 He spent 1939–1942 and 1946 with the Seals, where he led the league in runs batted in (RBIs) in 1941.
 He missed three seasons, 1943–45, due to military service, during which he played baseball for the Army.